On the weight distribution of the cosets of MDS codes: Introduction. The main results

-So, we consider the weight distributions of the cosets of MDS codes and some related problems.
+So, we improve the known formula for obtaining the weight distributions of the cosets of MDS codes, consider these distributions for a number codes, and also obtain new results on related problems connected with farthest-off vectors (deep holes).
 The results obtained extend the knowledge on cosets of MDS codes.

 The paper is organized as follows.
 Section \ref{sec_prelimin} contains preliminaries.
-In Section~\ref{sec_transform} we transform the original Bonneau's formula \eqref{eq2_wd_cosetBon}--\eqref{eq2_Bw2Bon} to the new version \eqref{eq1_BonGenTransf}, \eqref{eq1_Omega}.
+In Section~\ref{sec_transform} we transform the original Bonneau formula \eqref{eq2_wd_cosetBon}--\eqref{eq2_Bw2Bon} to the new version \eqref{eq1_BonGenTransf}, \eqref{eq1_Omega}.
 In Section~\ref{sec_spec}, we consider specific cases of the weight distribution of the cosets of MDS codes.
-In Section \ref{sec_d=3,4}, the weight distribution of cosets of MDS codes of distance $d=3,4$ is investigated.
-In Section~\ref{sec_wd2}, the weight distribution of the weight~2 cosets of MDS codes of distance $d\ge5$ is considered.
-In Section~\ref{sec_multip}, we study MDS codes as multiple coverings of deep holes and the corresponding multiple saturating sets.
+In Section~\ref{sec_wd2}, the weight distribution of the weight~2 cosets of MDS codes of distance $d\ge5$ is explored.
+In Section \ref{sec_d=3,4}, the weight distribution of the cosets of MDS codes of distance $d=4$ is investigated.
+In Section~\ref{sec_multip}, we study MDS codes as multiple coverings of the deep holes and the corresponding multiple saturating sets.